 Kent Station is Cork city's only railway station.
 It is within easy walking distance of the city centre (journey time: 10 minutes walking).
 You will find information about trains to and from Cork here.
 Top Tip: Tickets are much cheaper online so it is worth booking ahead.

-Arriving into Cork by car is quite straight forward.
+Arriving in Cork by car is quite straight forward.
 The city is well serviced by motorways and there is a clear ring road around the city.
 The best city centre location to aim for is Parnell Place bus station.
 This is close enough to the edge of the city to not be stuck in traffic and also close enough to the centre to make it an easy walk.
 There are a number of multi-story car parks in the centre (see here).
 Alternatively, if you do not want to go into the city centre, there is a park-and-ride system which is available here.

 There are two primary places that buses and coaches stop in Cork.
 The first is Parnell Place bus station.
 This is the main bus terminal for all of the state-run buses in and out of Cork.
-The other location (Patricks Quay) is just across the river via footbridge from the main station.
+The other location (Patricks Quay) is just across the river via a footbridge from the main station.
 This is where all the private bus companies pick up an drop off passengers.
 Both of these are right in the city centre.
 Both are also an easy walk to Patrick Street – the main street of Cork and also the ideal place to catch buses for local journeys.

 There are direct ferry services to Cork harbour (20 minutes from the city) from France and Spain.
 There are also ferry services to Ireland from the UK and the Isle of Man.
-These arrive into places like Rosslare (3 hours from Cork) and Dublin (3.5 hours from Cork).
+These arrive in places like Rosslare (3 hours from Cork) and Dublin (3.5 hours from Cork).
 You will find on Ferry routes to ireland here.

 Cork is well served by a reliable bus service and you're well advised to look into bus routes before making any final decisions about student accommodation.